Tokyo Tower 東京タワー

 Tokyo Tower is both an active broadcasting facility and an ideal spot for travelers to take in the dazzling cityscape below.
 The structure's modernist charm can be appreciated from the outside as it lights up at night, but the real thrill comes as you climb to the top to catch dynamic views of the city.

-At the base of the tower, you'll find a shopping complex called Foot Town, which features an array of international shops and restaurants, and even an aquarium and an anime theme park.
+At the base of the tower, you'll find a shopping complex called Foot Town, which features an array of international shops and restaurants.

 - Neighboring Zojoji Temple and Shiba Park